jocialmedia/how-to-validate-names/README.md

-# Every Name Is Valid
+# How to validate names

   - [About](#about)
   - [Reasons for failing name validation](#reasons-for-failing-name-validation)